Skip to Content

 We need to reduce our consumption – period.
 This is particularly difficult in cultures where an obvious display of wealth is important for status.

 But I’m totally guilty of not living my best ‘Eco Life.’
-As a travel blogger, my entire business is dependent on my ability to jet set across the global… which is unfortunately a significant contributor to my carbon footprint.
+As a travel blogger, my entire business is dependent on my ability to jet-set across the globe… which is, unfortunately, a significant contributor to my carbon footprint.
 I am not perfect.
 I buy things I don’t need, I consume carbon-heavy food, and I’ve never been able to keep a plant alive for longer than a few months.

 But I’m willing to learn.